 That’s it!
 Now, observe if your device exhibits the same issues.
 If it does, you might need to consider restoring it to factory settings, but first, make sure to back up your device.

 If your device turns out fine, congratulations!
-By the way, we also suggest that you install Outbyte Android Care to get rid of any junk and cache files that the apps you’ve uninstalled may have left behind.
+By the way, we also suggest that you install Android cleaner tool to get rid of any junk and cache files that the apps you’ve uninstalled may have left behind.
 This Android cleaner can also help boost your device’s RAM so it won’t lag again.